 Material Selection: Marine Grade vs. Commercial Grade Steel

 The biggest enemy at sea is salt.
 A standard commercial fire door is often made of cold-rolled steel with a simple coat of paint.
-On a ship, especially on open decks or high-humidity areas, that door will rust within 6 months.
+On a ship, especially on open decks or high-humidity areas, that door will rust within 6 months9.

 - Commercial: Cold-rolled steel (mild steel), often painted without a primer that resists salt.

-- Marine: Galvanized steel where the zinc coating (Z275) acts as a sacrificial layer.
+- Marine: Galvanized steel where the zinc coating (Z275) acts as a sacrificial layer10.
 For luxury yachts or offshore rigs, we upgrade to 316L stainless steel, which costs about 3 to 4 times more but lasts 20 years.

 Structural Reinforcement for Vibration Resistance on Ships